 Symptoms of OCD

-In a nutshell, obsessions are recurrent and persistent thoughts, impulses and images that enter the person’s mind without them having any control over it.
-Compulsions, on the other hand are repetitive actions or thoughts that a person use in order to make their obsessions go away.
+In a nutshell, obsessions are recurrent and persistent thoughts, impulses, and images that enter the person’s mind without them having any control over it.
+Compulsions, on the other hand, are repetitive actions or thoughts that a person uses in order to make their obsessions go away.

-- Checking: like repeatedly checking time, alarm clocks, etc.
+- Checking: like repeatedly checking the time, alarm clocks, etc.

 - Contamination involves excessive hand washing due to a fear of germs